 - TOEFL: 85

-Applicants who score below the minimums are strongly encouraged to retake the exam before submitting an application.
-A video interview may also be required.
+Applicants who score below the minimums are required to retake the exams to be considered for admission.
+A video interview is also required for admission.
 Please note the Eccles School has different minimum score requirements than the University.

-Official TOEFL/IELTS scores take 2-4 weeks to reach the University, and official scores need to be received and processed before application deadlines.
+Official TOEFL/IELTS/Duolingo scores take 2-4 weeks to reach the University, and official scores need to be received and processed before application deadlines.
 Applications will not be reviewed until the official score has been received.
 Please account for this timeline when scheduling exams and sending official score reports.

 Two letters of recommendation are required for the application, and it is preferred that both come from professional relationships.
 The best letters of recommendation will provide insight and specific examples of your potential to succeed in the competitive and challenging environment of a graduate program.
 Please allow ample time for your letter-writers to complete and submit their letters of recommendation.

 Other points to consider:

 - Choose someone who knows you well and can specifically address your academic achievements or your ability to add value to the workplace or professional team environment.

 - References of a personal or social nature are strongly discouraged.